New to Yoga in Destin

 Never judge yoga or yourself, on the first few classes... in-time intuitions will kick-in and you will find "your" place.

 • Try to arrive on time in order to settle in and align yourself with your purpose for attending class.
-Feel free to ask questions and any concerns you may have will be happily addressed.
+Any questions or concerns you may have will be happily addressed.
 First timers are even welcome to observe a class before joining in.
-If you are running late...take your own warm-up and join-in when ready.
+If you are running late...no worries...just take your own warm-up and join-in when ready.

 • Classes are done barefoot on a yoga mat (extra mats are available to barrow).
 It is customary to leave your shoes, cell phone outside the door before coming into a yoga room (or on your mat at the beach)... symbolic of leaving the cares, worries and negative energy of the world outside - not bringing it into the practice space.